proofofsoulprotocol/soulwallet-backend/design-doc.md

 + 8. fetchRecoveryRecords, input: email, output: false or record structure.
 + 9. updateRecoveryRecord, input: email, guardian-address(single update), output: true or false; after signed onchain, async invoke this method to mark specific guardian has signed.
 + -----------
-+ Xuri will finish it in recovery-records.js.
++ Xuri finished it in recovery-records.js.
 + ------
 + 10. getGuardianSetting, it will return a PoC product setting formate, it can be stored in the Account object or a individual setting Object, to be discussed.
 + input: email, output: Account obj or setting obj.